Snownee/Lychee/original_docs/README.md

 1. Make sure your recipe file is a valid JSON.
 You can use [this site](https://jsonlint.com/) to validate your JSON.
 2. Check if your recipe is shown in JEI / REI.
 If not, search the error output in logs for some helpful information.

-### Where are the CraftTweaker/KubeJS integrations?
+### CraftTweaker integration?

-There are no built-in integrations for adding recipes, which means you need to add recipes in JSON format.
-Here are some usages in their docs: [CraftTweaker](https://docs.blamejared.com/1.19/en/vanilla/api/recipe/manager/GenericRecipesManager#addJsonRecipe) / [KubeJS](https://wiki.latvian.dev/books/kubejs/page/recipes#bkmrk-custom%2Fmodded-json-r)
+There are no built-in integrations for adding recipes.
+You need to add recipes in JSON format.
+Here are some usages in their documentation: [CraftTweaker](https://docs.blamejared.com/1.21.1/en/vanilla/api/recipe/manager/GenericRecipesManager/#addjsonrecipe).

-There are some utility libraries from the community you may want to know:
+There is a utility library from the community you may want to know:

  - [LycheeTweaker for CraftTweaker](https://github.com/lyuxc-unknow/LycheeTweaker) by lyuxc-unknow
- - Lychee.JS for KubeJS by Quentin765 (No links, search in the KubeJS discord)